Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

 To define the effective potential, first we have to define the effective action, that is, the quantum-corrected version of the classical action and serves as a generating functional for the one-particle irreducible correlation functions of the theory \cite{P4}.
 First, let us assume an $x$-dependent source term $J(x)$ and define the classical field $\phi_c$ that is probed by the background source term as follows:

-where $W[J]=\ln Z[J]$ is the generating functional of the connected correlators, while $Z[J]$ is defined in Eq.~\ref{eq:11}.
+where $W[J]=\ln Z[J]$ is the generating functional of the connected correlators.
 The effective action that governs the quantum-corrected dynamics of the classical field $\phi_c$ can be defined using the Legendre transform of the $W[J]$ functional as:

 where $\Gamma[\phi_c]$ is understood as the functional of the classical field configurations.
 The effective potential \cite{P5} captures the quantum corrections to the classical potential and can be given using the effective action by assuming a constant background field $J$.
-This 'static' part of the effective action does not govern any dynamics and is useful to extract the vacuum structure and to determine the true vacuum of the theory by minimizing $V_{eff}(\phi)$.
+This static part of the effective action does not govern any dynamics and is useful to extract the vacuum structure and to determine the true vacuum of the theory by minimizing $V_{eff}(\phi)$.
 By probing the system with a set of different $J$ background fields, the vacuum expectation value of the field will be a function of $J$.
 By inverting this relation, the effective potential can be expressed as follows:

 where the background field $J$ is understood as a function of the vacuum expectation value of the fields, while due to the constant background field, $\langle \phi \rangle$ can be calculated by taking the derivative of the generating functional with respect to the field shift as: